Adobe Connect is a fine interface for seeing slide content, hearing the speaker(s) and using the chat window to converse with other attendees.

-I’ve often been annoyed in webinars where the chat window has been removed or limited as it feels very remote.
+I’ve often been annoyed in webinars where the chat window has been removed or limited as it feels very remote (read more of my thoughts on chat here).
 A Twitter hashtag for such a session, whilst great for externalising the session, means that there isn’t the same level of conversation and comment inside the session itself.

 Once inside the Connect session, the interface is easy to use for the basics of sharing your PowerPoint file and chatting to attendees.
 The ‘pods’ for different pieces of content are a great idea.
 There is the slides pod, maybe a PDF to show, media clips to play, one with links for more information, another with documents to download and more…

 I love the concept of this feature.
 It reflects my table or desk when I’m facilitating a session, where all of my materials are organised and to hand when I need them.
 However there are several things about this feature that seem poorly implemented:

 - If I have even two pods on the Presenter Only Area that are sized ready to go into my online session, they are difficult to manage as they compete for space.
 I can’t drop the bottom of them off the screen and just have a grab handle to move it around (like a window in Windows or Mac); I can’t minimize it ready for maximising again to the right size ready to present.
 I can ‘hide’ the pod, but then this means I need to go through the menu system again to load it (three clicks and needing planning in file or pod names and confidence in the software).
 I don’t like this because I can’t have my pods sized, ready to go and visually in the Presenter Only Area.
 It makes this fantastic concept feel clunky and un-intuitive.

 However… the layouts in Adobe Connect can get over this, as they allow you to pre-set your pods in different places.

 This means you can use the Presenter Only Area as it’s meant – for on the fly changes and communication with your co-facilitators!